-The Organization received approximately 35% of its annual operating revenue from federal and state grants for the year ended September 30, 2022.
+The Organization received approximately 26% and 35% of its annual operating revenue from federal and state grants for the years ended September 30, 2023 and 2022, respectively.

-Two donors made up approximately 72% of the outstanding balance of contributions receivable at September 30, 2022.
+One and two donors made up approximately 58% and 72% of the outstanding balance of contributions receivable at September 30, 2023 and 2022, respectively.